Meet the Wellness Staff

 As the saying goes, "it takes a village to raise a child."
 Teens continue to need their village as they navigate their high school years.
 The mission of Wellness Coordinator Sharon Kwan is to support the students at Wilcox, as well as their village.
 Their village typically includes their parents/guardians and their teachers.
 It may also include other supportive adults at school and outside of school.
 As a Licensed Clinical Social Worker (LCSW) with eleven years of experience working in Bay Area school prior to joining Santa Clara Unified School District in 2015, Sharon uses her knowledge and experience to provide emotional support to students, to raise awareness on issues related to students' social-emotional well-being, to coordinate mental health services on campus and to help adults in their lives build a stronger village by listening to their needs and connecting them to appropriate resources.
 She seeks to learn about the unique perspectives, challenges, as well as the internal and external resources that students and their support persons bring to the table.
 She believes in the connection between students' social-emotional well-being and their ability to achieve their full potential at school and in life.

 Santa Clara Community Day School

-Maritza Meraz, is a Licensed Marriage and Family Therapist (LMFT) who was born and raised in the bay area. aritza has been working with parents, education, and disabilities in some capacity since 2002.
-Maritza currently is onsite at Santa Clara Community Day School providing services for the students on site and feels grateful to be able to provide a safe confidential space to students who are in need of support.
-On her spare time, she enjoys the beach, hiking, and traveling.
+Maritza Meraz, is a Licensed Marriage and Family Therapist (LMFT) who was born and raised in the bay area.
+Maritza has been working with parents, education, and disabilities in some capacity since 2002.
+Maritza currently is onsite at Santa Clara Community Day School providing services for the students on-site and feels grateful to be able to provide a safe confidential space to students who are in need of support.
+In her spare time, she enjoys the beach, hiking, and traveling.

 Katerina Pogosov, LMFT